skienzmatishun/rippreport/content/p/catalyst-colors/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Building on our recent exposure of local backroom deals, three council members raided taxpayer accounts to buy millions in unapproved land.
+Financial records prove the council bypassed public meetings and ignored federal guidelines to reward their political ring.
+Can Fairhope taxpayers afford to keep funding Catalyst's secret spending spree?
 ---
 Incredible, only three Fairhope City Councilmen, the 3 B’s, Burrell, Brown and Boone, approved and purchased, 2.65 million in land for recreation, that did NOT have the approval of National Park Service.
 They did this without any public participation and a very questionable appraisal.
 Then they closed the sale with lighting speed.